pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_object_example/chapter.md

 ## Summary

 This chapter has illustrated how generic objects can be used to model external entities using CloudForms VMDB objects, including modelling the relationships between entities as associations between objects.
+The scripts are available [here](https://github.com/pemcg/mastering-automation-addendum-for-cloudforms-4.6/tree/master/generic_object_example/scripts)